Blog Post Thumbnail

 Envoy is a versatile tool that excels at managing both employee desk bookings and visitor experiences.
 Its hot desk booking software provides interactive office maps that help employees find available desks and see where their colleagues are sitting.
 At the same time, its robust visitor management system streamlines the check-in process for guests, contractors, and interview candidates.
 This dual functionality makes Envoy a great fit for dynamic offices with a steady flow of both employees and visitors, ensuring a smooth and organized experience for everyone who walks through the door.

-The Real Perks of Using a Desk Booking Tool
+The Unexpected Benefits of Desk Booking Software

 A desk booking tool might seem like just another piece of software, but it's one of the smartest investments a hybrid company can make.
 It goes beyond simply assigning seats; it fundamentally changes how your office operates for the better.
 From saving serious money on real estate to making your team genuinely happier to be in the office, the benefits are tangible.
 Let's look at the real perks you can expect when you find the right tool.